jadecobra/python_tdd_exercises/source/how_to/make_person/index.rst

 ----

 I want to make a contact list of people.
-I can use variables to represent the :ref:`attributes<what is a class attribute?>` of a person, for example
+I can use variables to represent a person, for example

 * First Name
 * Last Name (Surname)
 * Sex
 * Year of Birth

+can be placed in a string_ (anything in :ref:`quotes`).

 ----